Springs-DSA/neighborgoods-rs/README.md

 ## Design Philosophy & Principles
 ### Design Values
-Community-Focused: Maximize hyperlocal, face to face interactions
+Community-Focused: Maximize hyper-local, face to face interactions
 Accessibility: Ensure the platform is usable by neighbors of all technical abilities
 Transparency: Create clear processes for borrowing, lending, and conflict resolution
 Simplicity: Keep interfaces clean and straightforward to encourage participation